 Code of Conduct

-The membership of CID adopted a Code of Conduct in October 2014, with the latest version dated December 2017 and a review to be undertaken in 2019.
+The membership of CID adopted a Code of Conduct in October 2014, with the latest version dated December 2017 and a review undertaken in 2019.
 The Code is available below.

 The Code is a voluntary, self-regulatory sector code of good practice that aims to improve international development and humanitarian outcomes and increase stakeholder trust by enhancing the transparency and accountability of signatory organisations.
 The Code sets out standards in three areas of accountability - Programming Principles, Public Engagement, and Organisation.